Definition of DevOps model

 Point of contact

 DevOps is often referred to as a culture rather than a role, and here is why.
 Emerged as a link between software development and system administration, it implies strong cooperation of dev, QA and operation teams.
 In other words, DevOps propagates close interaction between project teams together with involvement of each team member in overall product operation.
-Moreover, the practices that it brings require changes on company level and cannot be implemented isolated, within certain department or a project group.
+Moreover, the practices that it brings require changes on company level and cannot be implemented isolated, within a certain department or a project group.

 Knowing the work specifics of developers, QA specialists and system administrators, DevOps engineers bring together all elements that constitute a project.
 Understanding business needs, they organize the process with due consideration of customer interests.